microsoft/ORBIT-Dataset/README.md

 ```

 **FineTuner.**
 Given the recent strong performance of finetuning-based few-shot learners, we also provide a finetuning baseline.
 Here, we simply freeze a pre-trained feature extractor and, using a task's support set, we finetune either i) a linear head, or i) a linear head _and_ FiLM layers ([Perez et al., 2017](https://arxiv.org/abs/1709.07871)) in the feature extractor (see [Table 1](https://arxiv.org/pdf/2107.01105.pdf)).
+In principle, you could also use a meta-trained checkpoint as an initialization through the `--model_path` argument.

 ```
 python3 multi-step-learner.py --data_path folder/to/save/dataset/orbit_benchmark_224 \